 Roth IRA’s are one of the best ways to ensure you end up wealthy in retirement.

 What Is an IRA?

-The main difference between the two is the tax implications; Traditional IRA’s are similar to 401k’s in that they’re tax deferred.
+There are two kinds; Traditional & Roth IRA’s.
+The main difference between the two is the tax implications; Traditional IRA’s are similar to 401k’s in that they’re tax-deferred.
 If you are already involved in a 401K with your employer a Roth IRA may be another way to diversify your retirement accounts.

-$5,500 contributions per year
+- $5,500 contributions per year.

-If you wanted to max the $5,500 over 12 months you’d need to save $458/month
+- If you want to contribute $5,500 over 12 months you’d need to save $458/month.

 I’m not endorsed by any of these sites but do have my IRA through Vanguard, as you’re able to buy/sell Vanguard funds & ETF’s with ZERO transaction fees (most sites are $6.99 – $9.99 a trade) so this can be beneficial in the long run.